Prof. Sarah Whitehouse

 Conferences and Seminars

 Transpennine Topology Triangle.
-This is a joint topology seminar with vertices at Leicester, Manchester and Sheffield.
+This is a joint topology seminar with vertices at Leicester, Liverpool and Sheffield.
 I am the grant-holder.